Shannon Woeller: Club career

 While still at school and college, Woeller played for Vancouver Whitecaps FC and Seattle Sounders in the W-League In the spring of 2014, she left North America and signed with Norwegian Toppserien club IK Grand Bodø.
 In 2015, she went to play at Stjarnan, at Iceland top-tier league.
 On January 26, 2017, Woeller signed up with FF USV Jena, where she replaced countrywoman Rachel Melhado, after more than a year without a club.

 After FF USV Jena was relegated from the Frauen-Bundesliga following their last place finish in the 2017–2018 season, Woeller announced she was joining Eskilstuna United DFF in the Damallsvenskan in Sweden.

 Woeller was announced as the first signing to Northern Super League's Vancouver Rise for the league's inaugural 2025 season.
 She started in the league's inaugural match on April 16, 2025, a 1-0 win over Calgary Wild FC.
 On July 19, 2025, she became the first outfield player to play 1,000 minutes in the NSL for the Rise.
+She suffered an ACL injury in August 2025, which ruled her out for the remainder of the 2025 season.
+On April 16, 2026, Woeller was named as team captain, alongside Quinn, for the 2026 season.